workattech/workattech_sample_resume/README.md

 ## How has this resume evolved?
 - Gaurav's resume has always been a full one page since 2nd year in college.
 - As new things got added, the older ones got compressed and the least relevant ones got removed.
 - Before the internships, the activities part was bigger and some small projects were part of the resume.
-Almost all of them was removed after the first internship.
+Almost all of them were removed after the first internship.
-- A one-month winter internship was removed after 1st job.
+- A one-month winter internship was removed after the 1st job.
 Both the internships were also extremely compressed after that.
-- Details about the 1st job was compressed after 2nd job.
+- Details about the 1st job was compressed after the 2nd job.

 ## What changes will be done if the resume is to be updated now?
 - Both the internships will either become one-liners or will be completely removed.